modmuss50/mod-publish-plugin/README.md

   id "me.modmuss50.mod-publish-plugin" version "0.7.4"
 }
 ```

+It is recommended to specify an exact version number to prevent unwanted breakages to your build script.

 Basic example to publish a jar to CurseForge, Modrinth and Github from a Fabric project:
 ```gradle